allcentury/hyde/_posts/2024-09-20-netflix-job-analysis.md

 # Results

-So this has been running now since May 27th, 2021 and while I have moved on with my life and really found my leadership style (separate post coming) I still get the emails.
+So this has been running now since May 27th, 2021 and while I have moved on with my life (and possibly found my leadership style - another post coming) I still get the emails.
 Not only do I still get emails but I've been storing the results of the API the entire time because I wanted the lambda to only email me if there were new jobs that I hadn't seen before.

 So with my S3 bucket results, I thought  maybe I should do something with this data.

 ## Netflix EM Job Trends

-First, I think it's worth calling out that job postings over time are on a continuum but are mostly trending up, especially in the earlier part of the year.
+First, I think it's worth calling out that job postings over time are on a continuum but are mostly trending up, especially in the earlier part of this year.
 Here's what that looks like:

 ![netflix_em_postings](/public/imgs/netflix_em_postings.png)

 ## Netflix Org Trends

 Looking at trends over time, gives us a view into what Netflix is investing in and how that translates into jobs.
-Not only that, but my search has been focused on "engineering manager" roles so one can assume that these roles, especially multiplied, are a leading indicator into org changes and growth (each EM likely having 5-10 direct reports).
+Not only that, but my search has been focused on "engineering manager" roles so one can assume that these roles, are a leading indicator into org changes and growth (each EM likely having 5-10 direct reports).
 Sure some might be backfills because of attrition or performance issues but I think the data is still interesting.

 The top 3 teams/organizations for the last 3 years are: